Eurovision Song Contest 1956 Scores Eurovision Song Contest 1956 Scores

 7th Place

-7th - Luxembourg - Ne crois pas - 1956 ESC
+7th - Ne crois pas - Luxembourg 1956 ESC

 Luxembourg scored with Michèle Arnaud’s other song, Ne crois pas, landing in 7th place on our list (4 points).
 This was her first song, at least as far as the running order goes; it was performed sixth.